Hoyasumii/bee-movie/README.md

 You look great!

-I don't know if you know anything about fashio
+I don't know if you know anything about fashion